naddison36/logger/README.md

 A configurable Winston logger
 ===============

-A simple wrapper to the [Winston](https://github.com/winstonjs/winston) logger that allows the log level and optional [Loggly](https://www.loggly.com/) configuration to be done in a configuration file using [node-config](https://github.com/lorenwest/node-config).
+A simple wrapper to the [Winston](https://github.com/winstonjs/winston) logger that allows options to be configured using [node-config](https://github.com/lorenwest/node-config).

 ## Install